Determined Admission Arrangements 2023/2024

 If the child lives at more than one address, it is the address where the child lives for the majority of the school week that will apply.
 Details on address checks and verifications by the council can be found in the admission booklets on the Council’s website.

-Children’s names will automatically be on the waiting list for the school if they have been refused a place for the main round to year 7.
+Students will automatically be placed on the waiting list for the school if they have been refused a place for the main round to year 7.

 Each child subsequently added to the waiting list will require the list to be ranked again in line with the published oversubscription criteria.
 This applies to waiting lists for all year groups.

 Parents/carers also have the opportunity to appeal against the decision to refuse admission of a child.
 Please see Appeals Process section for details of how to lodge an appeal.

 In the exceptional situation where one twin or one or two triplets are refused a place, in order to keep family members together the additional pupil(s) will be admitted even if this results in the admission limit for the year group being exceeded.